 Option 1 – Freedom rentals

 You can hire a kayak for a day, and after a mandatory safety briefing you are off, independently exploring the coastline of granite outcrops and golden sand beaches.
-Cross the Astrolabe Roadstead and check out Fisherman’s and Adele Islands, before finishing at Anchorage or Watering Cove.
+Cross the Astrolabe Roadstead and check out Fisherman’s and Adele Islands, before finishing at Anchorage or Observation Beach.

-Price: $90 per person, includes kayak retrieval from Anchorage or Watering Cove (minimum 2 guests, age limit 14 years) Enquire
+Price: $100 per person, includes kayak retrieval from Anchorage or observation Beach (minimum 2 guests, age limit 14 years) Enquire

 Option 2 – Half-day Guided trips

-Kayak from Marahau to Watering Cove – a half day guided trip paddling through the Astrolabe Roadstead and passing beautiful golden sand beaches along the way.
+Kayak from Marahau to Observation Beach – a half day guided trip paddling through the Astrolabe Roadstead and passing beautiful golden sand beaches along the way.
 Learn from your guide about the natural and human history of this landscape.
 Round off this wonderful day with a leisurely walk from Watering Cove to Anchorage.

 Kayak options when departing from Anchorage